DUNE/ndlar_39Ar_reco/README.md

 *this repository is under-construction*

 This repository contains code for reconstructing point-like energy deposits in ND-LAr prototypes data and simulations.
+The code will also automatically find large clusters (e.g. cosmic tracks).
 At the moment, the code only supports Module-0.
-There is a fork of larnd-sim (ND-LAr simulation software) that allows for using the LAr NEST model for recombination, which may be more relevant for very low energy events like 39Ar beta decays.
-The repository (and code) is still a work in-progress.
+There is a fork of larnd-sim (ND-LAr simulation software) that allows for using the LAr NEST model for recombination, which may be more relevant for very low energy electrons, This repository and code are still a work in-progress.

 Currently, the code starts out by using DBSCAN to cluster hits to find tracks.
 Then the tracks are "thrown away" and a second-round of clustering is performed on the hits that remain (non-track-like clusters) to find small clusters of hits.
 What results is many clusters of a few hits (depending on the clustering).
 The ADCs of the hits are converted to charge and summed within clusters.
-The results are saved to an h5py file.
+The results are saved to an h5py file for both small and large clusters.

 Things I'm working on implementing:
 1. Output the results of the reconstruction to a light-weight h5py file